epam/SciGlass/README.md

 * Subject Index.
 Explore hundreds of specialized subjects (e.g., diffusion of specific gases & ions), which are difficult to find by other ways.
 * Chemical Durability of Glasses.
 Pertinent data on about 35,000 glasses as well as access to a large compendium on standard durability testing methods.
 * Optimization of Glass Compositions.
 Find the most perspective glass compositions meeting a complex of requirements on specific values of their properties

+ ## Usage

+All operations are performed on a 32-bit operating system under Windows OS.
+1. Download SELECT.mdb to folder “C:\BASES”.
+2. Download and Run Microsoft Access 2.0.
+3. Using menu File -> Open Database
+4. Open file select.mdb from folder “C:\BASES
+5. Go to the “ARHIV” tab
+6. Open “ARHIV” tab